hubotio/hubot/README.md

 ## Events

-Hubot has also an node.js [EventEmitter][event-emitter] attached.
-It can be used for data exchange between scripts.
+Hubot can also respond to events which can be used to pass data between scripts.

 ```coffeescript
 # src/scripts/github-commits.coffee